About the organisation

 A fundamental principle is that participation is voluntary, encouraging children to become independent and confident learners as they boost their academic and personal skills.
 This encourages learning that is self-initiated, self-directed and self-sustained, as children are required to take ownership for their own learning and to drive their own learning journey.
 This contributes to their development as enterprising individuals with a ‘can-do’ attitude.

-“The CU is a conduit for imagination, aspiration, and assisting children to have a growth mind-set.
+“The CU is a conduit for imagination, aspiration, and assisting children to have a growth mindset.
 Achievement and learning outside the school curriculum can create a spark within the child, encouraging them to learn more.”

 – Robert Wilson, parent of CU Passport Holder, Midlothian.

-“The motivation, confidence and self-esteem of our pupils was really enhanced by their participation in the Children’s University, especially for our more practical and additional support needs pupils.
+“The motivation, confidence and self-esteem of our pupils were really enhanced by their participation in the Children’s University, especially for our more practical and additional support needs pupils.
 It recognised their wider skills, engagement and achievements.
 Significantly, it also had a positive impact on learning both inside and outside of the school classroom.
 But above all, it was great to see our pupils so happy and positively recognised when presented with their certificates by our university partners.”

 – Carol, School CU co-ordinator, East Lothian.